Sexual Assault/Rape Resources

-- Talk with a counselor who is trained to deal with rape victims.
-If you are a Victoria area student, you can contact the UHV Counseling Center at 361-580-5538.
+- Talk with a counselor who is trained to consult with rape victims.
+If you are a Victoria area student, you can contact the UHV Counseling Center at 361-570-4135 or visit them in University West Suite 132.
 If you are a Houston area student, you can contact the University of Texas Health Science Center at 713-500-3327 or toll free at 800-346-3549.
 Iin Houston, you can also call the the Houston Area Women's Center 24-hour sexual assault hotline at 713-528-7273 or the Fort Bend County Women's Center at 281-342-4357.
 You can also find additional resources by calling RAINN, a national victim assistance organization at 1-800-656-HOPE.

 - Preserve all physical evidence and seek medical care and a medical exam ASAP.
 Resist the urge to shower, bathe, douche, eath, drink or brush your teeth until you have had a medical exam.
 Go to a hospital emergency room.
 If you suspect you were given a date rape drug, ask the hospital or clinic to take a urine sample.
 Some date rape drugs are more readily detected in urine than in blood, but they don't remain in your system for very long.
 Take a friend with you for support.
 Contact our Confidential Advisor if you have want her to accompany you to the emergency room (361-570-4135 or toll free 1-855-848-4279).
 Many physical injuries may not be apparent immediately.
 Also, you will need to be tested for and discuss treatment and prevention options for sexually transmitted diseases and pregnancy.
 They can also collect physical evidence that can be used later to prosecute your assailant.
 You DO NOT have to file a police report to get medical attention.